DraconDev/rusti/README.md

 ### 5. CSS Variables

 Pass dynamic values to your CSS using attribute syntax.
-Attributes starting with `--` are automatically converted to inline styles, and the css file has access to the same variables.
+Attributes starting with `--` are automatically available in the css file as variables.

 ```rust
 let progress = "75%";